leo27945875/parallel_pso/README.md

 ![](assets/Scl/PTHREAD_Scaling_Curves-logx-logy.png)

+We can see that the overhead of pthread for launching threads is higher than OpenMP.

 ## CUDA Experiments

-Change the shape of the thread blocks and see the difference of performance.
+Adjust the shape of the thread blocks and observe the performance differences.

 * space dimension = 1024
 * number of particles = 1024